Photo: Cesar von Meissen

 Fish lift system – elevator for fish on the Baldeneysee

-How the fish lift works
+This is how the fish lift works

-Sense, purpose and function
+Meaning, purpose and function

 Location and directions

-Centerpiece of the exhibition
+centerpiece of the exhibition

-Mascot and hands-on activity
+Mascot and participatory activity